norberttech/pkg-api-php/README.md

 # Pokemon GO Api Client

 Proof of concept, do not use anywhere!
+It's a port of https://github.com/tejado/pgoapi

 ### Install dependencies & compile protobuf
 ```